 We did not have a suitable baking pan, but a traditional round 22.5cm Springform cake pan fits nicely inside the cooking pot.
 Sorry, we did not experiment with a cake, but there is no reason, given our other test, that it should not make a sponge at similar temperatures and faster times.

-Bread would need a smaller rectangle or larger round pan.
+Bread is magnificent – Focaccia, Damper, even white or grain bread but you need smaller rectangle or larger round pan.

 What has GadgetGuy learned about Ninja Foodie Grill?